SyncholisticMG/gh/chapter5/workspace.md

 There is still a karmic aspect to it.
-When you are creating lifeforce the seed that is becoming the plant, may or may not live, it is still helping you to resolve karma.
+When you are creating lifeforce the seed that is becoming the plant, may or may not live, it's still helping you to resolve karma.
 Whatever you create,
-be it growing soya beans or building an old age home, the manifestation of it is still a karmic vehicle to resolve your karmic debt.
+be it growing soya beans or building an old age home, the manifestation of it's still a karmic vehicle to resolve your karmic debt.
 Think of animals in the food chain having a karmic resolution experience  as part of honouring their spiritual contracts being eaten by humans and other animals.

 Q: How do advanced levels of spirituality work hand in hand with natural living?
 At a certain level of reduction of corruption we can freely explore consciousness.